 To build a successful app business, your first marketing objective is user acquisition.
 And to find out whether you focus your efforts on the right means and channels, you should keep an eye on the following metrics.

 App Store Optimization is the best free way to acquire new users.
-With the proper keywords, you can push your app into search results pages on the App Store or the Google Play Store.
+With the right keywords, you can push your app into search results pages on the App Store or the Google Play Store and create the basis for organic traffic.
 The number of search impressions indicates your success in doing so.
 If it is too low, you might have picked the wrong keywords.

 For iOS apps, you can find this number on App Store Connect.
 Unfortunately, Google Play does not provide it.